AlexHdz16/AlexHdz16/README.md

 For 11 years I worked on a small production company in Houston, Texas where I was hired as a videographer, later moved on to video editing specializing in motion graphics.
 At the same I was lucky enough to be able to do some freelancing where I worked with a couple of big companies like ***Igloo***.
 Corporate work was one of my main sources of income during that period of time.
 I've also worked in music videos, short films and small independent documentaries.
 I work primarily with Adobe CC software, specifically _Premiere Pro_ and _After Effects_.
 I'm fluent en both English and Spanish and have done translation projects such as transcripts, subtitles/Closed Captions, and article translations.

 ## Fun Fact
-I've never experienced a proper winter before since there's no stations in Colombia.
+I've never experienced a proper winter before since there's no seasons in Colombia.

 ## What I like to do on my free time :grin:
 :camera_flash: _Photography_